Barrie Aycock – Board Chair

 E. Lane Gresham relocated with her family to Habersham County in 1999 seeking a deeper connection to community.

-She is a member of the Clarkesville Planning Commission and serves as an advisory board member for the Commercial Photography program at North Georgia Technical College.
+She is a member of the Clarkesville City Council and serves as an advisory board member for the Commercial Photography program at North Georgia Technical College.
+She also serves on the steering committee for the Habersham Chamber of Commerce sponsored professional women’s organization, SOAR.

 She is a past member of several other boards and committees including Habersham 200 [Habersham County’s Bicentennial committee], the Georgia Literary Festival, The Little School, the Sautee-Nacoochee Community Association and the Foothills Photography Group.